mikmik19/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##      41    8841   10760   10770   13290   21190
 ```
-Making a histrogram showing the distribution of steps per day
+To check the distribution of steps taken per day I make a histogram.

 ```r
         ggplot(data=dat_date_aggregated, aes(dat_date_aggregated$steps)) + geom_histogram(binwidth = 1000)
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

+The steps taken per day are distributed around 1000 steps.

 ## What is the average daily activity pattern?
-Make a time series plot (i.e. 𝚝𝚢𝚙𝚎 = "𝚕") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
+To analyse the daily activity I plot the average number of steps taken for each 5 minute interval throughout the day.
+That is, each 5-minute interval is average across all days.

 Avaging the number of steps taken each 5-min interval across all days:

 ```r
         five_min_interval_aggregate <- aggregate(steps ~ interval, dat, sum)
 ```

 Finding the 5-min interval with the highest average number of steps

 ```r